kaulnekxealnder/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > List of Command Line Commands:---
+> > List of Command Line Commands:
+---
 pwd (or $PWD, or =+) - prints working directory (which is the current directory you are in)
 mkdir (-p is useful) - makes new empty directory of your name choice (-p will make parent and children - can nest down)
 rmdir - removes empty directories -rarely like using this (although dangerous rm -r works)